FrankTimmons/VendorOrderTracker.Solution/README.md

 ## Description

 The page opens up with the option to add a vendor or view the list of vendors.
 Once you make one, you can navigate to that vendors page through the list of vendors, and add orders to it.
 Those orders will have their own separate detail page showing specific properties of an order.
-These pages are accesible
+These pages are accesible by clicking the order title in the list of orders for each vendor.

 ## Setup/Installation Requirements